Automatic operations

 Signature capture

-- 1=Suppress signature
+- 1=Suppress signature.

-The SIGCAPTURE parameter can take the following values:
+The SIGCAPTURE parameter takes the following values:

 Duplicate check